AgaSz22/CMEECourseWork/week2/README.md

 20) debugme.py - learning how debugging works
 21) align_seqs.py - programme that compares two DNA sequences
 22) oaks_debugme.py - searching for oka species in a give list
+23) align_seq_fasta.py - Script to align two sequences after taking an input from user.
+It outputs one one best alignment in .csv format.
+If no input is provided it will run with defaults.
+24) align_seq_better.py - Script to align two sequences after taking an input from user.
+It saves all the best alignments in binary format.
+If no input is provided the script will run with default arguements.
+25) oaks_debugme_groupwork.py - This script checks whether the TestOaksData.csv input file contains a header, prints tree species and saves only the oak species.

-data folder - contains input files
+**data folder** - contains input files

+**results folder** - an empty folder that will be populated after runnig the above scripts

-sandbox - contains practice files that can be ignored
+**sandbox folder** - contains practice files that can be ignored

-## Contact:
+### Contact:
 Agnes Szwarczynska; aas122@ic.ac.uk